sainikhith/sainikhith.github.io/_posts/2023-10-14-Finding-Prime-Numbers-With-Python.md

 So in simple terms, a prime number is a lone wolf - it can't be evenly split into smaller whole number groups.
 It's only divisible by itself and 1.
 This makes primes the atoms of the mathematics world.

 ---
+## Context
+Our objective is to create a function in Python that can quickly find all the Prime numbers below a given value.
+For example, if I passed the function a value of 100, it would find all the prime numbers below 100.
+---
 ## Actions